Yangon Real Estate Review

 Since 2014 FMR has produced the most detailed periodic research reports on the Yangon property market.

-Published twice-yearly in January and July, the Yangon Real Estate Review is researched by our team through hundreds of site visits and interviews.
+The Yangon Real Estate Review is researched by our team through hundreds of site visits and interviews.
 It contains more than 250 pages of information and is an essential resource for developers, contractors, consultants, lenders, materials suppliers and other companies.

-- Market review.
-Analysis of the Yangon real estate sector, with key news across different segments, district-by-district mapping and profiling, legislation, analysis of the residential, commercial, retail and hospitality markets, supply forecasts, data and more
+It contains a market review with an in-depth analysis of the Yangon real estate sector, with key news across different segments, district-by-district mapping and profiling, legislation, analysis of the residential, commercial, retail and hospitality markets, supply forecasts, data and more

 To view the Table of Contents and a selection of sample pages, please click here.